ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* enabled

-Whether this object is currently enabled or not.
+Defines whether this object is currently enabled.
 Solid Models are are enabled in pre and shared mode.

 <a id="compolyx.LayupMappingObject.entire_solid_mesh"></a>